Client Login

 In recourse factoring, the business remains liable if customers fail to pay their invoices, which is suitable for businesses with reliable customers.
 Non-recourse factoring, on the other hand, transfers the payment risk to the factoring company, providing immediate liquidity without the liability of non-payment, though it generally costs more due to the increased risk for the factoring company.

 Spot factoring allows businesses to sell a single invoice instead of all outstanding invoices, making it ideal for one-off cash crunches.
 Whole ledger factoring involves the factoring of all invoices with a full commitment option, providing consistent cash flow but requiring a more comprehensive engagement with the factoring company.
+An invoice factoring company typically manages these arrangements and evaluates the suitability based on the business’s needs and invoice volume.

 Understanding Factoring Costs

 Grasping the costs involved in invoice factoring is vital for businesses exploring this financing option.
 Invoice factoring cost typically includes factoring fees that range from 1% to 5% of the invoice value monthly, influenced by factors like the provider, industry, and customer creditworthiness.
 To determine the true cost, consider all potential fees, including invoice factoring fees, setup, maintenance, and base factoring fees.
+The invoice factoring cost includes not only the base rate but also various factoring company charges such as service fees and processing fees, which can significantly affect the total expense.

 An invoice factoring calculator is a useful tool for estimating costs and making informed decisions.
 It reveals expected cash advances and fees, aiding in financial planning and understanding factoring’s impact on cash flow.
+Some providers may also charge an origination fee at the start of the agreement, which can impact the overall cost.

 Many factoring companies charge additional fees beyond the transaction rate, which can substantially increase the total cost of invoice factoring.